 The goal is to find the state which works for you.
 Below is a guide to how the states differ when it comes to price, privacy and asset protection.
-Everyone is different, but we find the low cost and simplicity of New Mexico often make the difference for business owners.
+What is the best state to register an LLC for you is the question we will try to answer.
+Everyone is different, but we find the low cost and simplicity of a New Mexico LLC often make the difference for business owners.

-Here is a brief overview, with a lengthier analysis further down the page:
+Here is a brief overview of your options with a lengthier analysis further down:

 New Mexico: With NM, you enjoy all the benefits of an LLC at a fraction of the usual cost.
 New Mexico acknowledges the corporate veil and provides the same limited liability as other jurisdictions.
-What they don't require are high fees or annual reports.
+There are no annual fees or annual reports.
 In other states, periodic reporting is really just an excuse to collect fees on businesses.
 New Mexico skips this step, saving you time and money.

-Delaware: DE offers hundreds of years of well defined corporate case law to act as precedent.
+Delaware: DE is most famous for its Corporations.
+They offer hundreds of years of well defined corporate case law to act as precedent.
 For large corporations such formalities are important.
 Small businesses do not benefit from these corporate laws however.
 The only difference most owners will notice are the significantly higher fees that Delaware levies on its companies.
+Their LLCs offer privacy, too, but are simply not worth the extra cost versus the other three states we cover.

 Wyoming: WY is a haven for asset protection.
 There are a number of debtor friendly laws for those seeking protection from personal creditors.
 These protections come at a price, however.
 Wyoming's filing fee is twice that of New Mexico's, plus there is a $50 annual report which must be signed by someone.
 This means if you want true anonymity, then you are stuck paying for an additional nominee service to handle the filing each year.

 Nevada: NV is similar to Wyoming in being a haven for asset protection.
 They have a well developed brand and their Secretary spends considerable sums on advertising the benefits of moving your company to Nevada.
 They have levered this brand value by increasing fees for eight straight years.
-This makes Nevada's LLC one of the nation's most expensive to start and maintain.
+This makes Nevada's LLC one of the nation's most expensive to start and maintain, just Behind California.
 The Secretary also requires a list of members and managers which they do not publish... yet.
+In short, Nevada is not the best state for LLC privacy, it is the worst among these four.

 Which of the above states appeals to you will depend on your situation.
 You may even select different states for different companies and operations.
-Large corporations will enjoy the familiarity of Delaware, asset protection specialists will utilize Wyoming, and those wanting a simple and inexpensive solution should choose New Mexico.
-Learn more about incorporating in New Mexico here.
+Large corporations will enjoy the familiarity of Delaware, asset protection specialists will utilize Wyoming, and those wanting a simple and inexpensive solution should choose to form an LLC in New Mexico.

 Price: New Mexico LLCs are the cheapest anonymous LLC in the USA.
 There are no annual reports which saves hundreds of dollars over the life the company.
 You only need to maintain a registered agent in New Mexico.
 Note, our agent service includes free mail forwarding with the option to upgrade to a virtual office.